lresner/meetx/meetx_playbook.md

 2. They will do so with enthusiasm
 3. They are prepared for success in Summer2.

-We beleie these goals will be achived by sriving for the following classroom outcomes:
+We believe these goals will be achieved by striving for the following classroom outcomes:

   1. Students will have had a blast
   2. Students will feel inspired and motivated after every lesson